Shopify/polaris/src/components/Navigation/README.md

 ### Deprecation rationale

-As of release 3.5.1 `Navigation.UserMenu` will be deprecated in favor of [`TopBar.UserMenu`](https://polaris.shopify.com/components/structure/top-bar#top-bar-menu). `TopBar.UserMenu` will stay visible on mobile with the updated `TopBar` layout.
+As of release 3.6.0 `Navigation.UserMenu` is deprecated in favor of [`TopBar.UserMenu`](https://polaris.shopify.com/components/structure/top-bar#top-bar-menu) which will stay visible on mobile.

 ---